Here's how safety glasses are meant to fit – And why it matters

 2021-04-25

 Simply wearing any old pair of safety eyewear isn’t enough to protect your eyes.
-Though the possibility of an eye injury decreases, if your eyewear fits poorly or incorrectly, you're putting yourself at a higher risk for injury.
+Although the risk of eye injury decreases, poorly fitting eyewear increases your risk of injury.

 Learn more about workplace eye injury statistics here.

-Eyewear that fits well helps reduce injuries and increases compliance, whereas poorly fitting eyewear often leads to workers removing it throughout the workday, making them susceptible to eye injuries.
+Safety glasses that fit well help reduce injuries and increase compliance, whereas poorly fitting eyewear often leads to workers removing it throughout the workday, making them susceptible to eye injuries.

 When trying on new safety eyewear, we recommend using the fit guide explained in this video and below, as well as reviewing eyewear descriptions and materials to help ensure the best fit.